ellisonbg/py4science/book/getting_started.rst

    ZeroDivisionError: float division
    WARNING: Failure executing file: <test_error.py>

-Here again, reading from the bottom up, we see that the error occrred on line 3 in the ``divide_them`` function, but additionally we see that the values ``x = 1`` and ``y = 0`` were passed in, hence the divide by zero error.
+Here again, reading from the bottom up, we see that the error occurred on line 3 in the ``divide_them`` function, but additionally we see that the values ``x = 1`` and ``y = 0`` were passed in, hence the divide by zero error.
 Walking up the stack into the